affinitydb/doc/pathSQL reference [definition].md

 Servers reverse the flow of communication (they expect a request as their input, and they produce a response as their output).
 Transformations transform data to the desired format, e.g. performing parsing (pathSQL, JSON, XML, protobuf, etc.) or rendering.

-There 4 types of stacks.
+As demonstrated on the [example page](./pathSQL basics [control].md#external-services-communications), there 4 types of stacks.

   1. Read stack: